-On April 19, 2013, Butamax filed a notice of appeal to the U.S. Court of Appeals for the Federal Circuit to appeal the Delaware District Court's Memorandum and Order of March 19, 2013, and the Delaware District Court's Amended Final Judgment of April 10, 2013.
-Oral arguments for the Butamax appeal were heard by the U.S. Court of Appeals for the Federal Circuit on November 7, 2013.
+On April 19, 2013, Butamax filed a notice of appeal to the Federal Circuit Court to appeal the Delaware District Court's Memorandum and Order of March 19, 2013, and the Delaware District Court's Amended Final Judgment of April 10, 2013.
+Oral arguments for the Butamax appeal were heard by the Federal Circuit Court on November 7, 2013.

-On February 18, 2014, the U.S. Court of Appeals for the Federal Circuit vacated the Delaware District Court's denial of Butamax's motion for summary judgment of literal infringement of the asserted claims of the '188 Patent and the '889 Patent and remanded the question of infringement to the Delaware District Court for reconsideration under a revised claim construction.
-The U.S. Court of Appeals for the Federal Circuit also vacated and remanded the Delaware District Court's grant of Gevo's motion for summary judgment of noninfringement under the doctrine of equivalents.
-The U.S. Court of Appeals for the Federal Circuit also reversed the Delaware District Court's grant of Gevo's motion for summary judgment of invalidity for lack of a written description of claims 12 and 13 of the '889 Patent and the Delaware District Court's order that those same claims are invalid for lack of enablement.
-The remanded trial for the '188 and '889 patents in the Delaware District Court was scheduled to be held on July 21, 2014.
-On April 22, 2014, the Company filed a Petition for Writ of Certiorari with the Supreme Court of the United States to appeal the Federal Circuit Court's decision.
-On April 25, 2014, the Company filed a motion to stay the Delaware District Court's decision postpones the trial in this action, which was scheduled to begin on July 21, 2014.
-The decision by the District Court was based on the status of Gevo's petition for a writ of certiorari in the United States Supreme Court.
-The Supreme Court has neither granted nor denied Gevo's petition, but appears to be holding the petition pending its decision in Teva Pharmaceuticals USA, Inc. v.
-Sandoz, Inc., a case that could change the Federal Circuit's standard of review of district court claim construction, and could ultimately negate any jury verdict obtained under the current interpretation of the patent claims.
-Oral argument in Teva occurred on October 15, 2014 and an opinion from the Supreme Court is anticipated in the spring of 2015.
+On February 18, 2014, the Federal Circuit Court vacated the Delaware District Court's denial of Butamax's motion for summary judgment of literal infringement of the asserted claims of the '188 Patent and the '889 Patent and remanded the question of infringement to the Delaware District Court for reconsideration under a revised claim construction.
+The Federal Circuit Court also vacated and remanded the Delaware District Court's grant of Gevo's motion for summary judgment of noninfringement under the doctrine of equivalents.
+The Federal Circuit Court also reversed the Delaware District Court's grant of Gevo's motion for summary judgment of invalidity for lack of a written description of claims 12 and 13 of the '889 Patent and the Delaware District Court's order that those same claims are invalid for lack of enablement.
+The remanded trial for the '188 and '889 patents in the Delaware District

+Court was scheduled to be held on July 21, 2014.
+On April 22, 2014, the Company filed a Petition for Writ of Certiorari with the Supreme Court of the United States to appeal the Federal Circuit Court decision.
+On April 25, 2014, the Company filed a motion to stay the Delaware District Court's July 21, 2014 trial pending the disposition of the Company's Petition for Writ of Certiorari with the Supreme Court of the United States and any follow-on proceedings.